For the 2014-15 academic year, the Institute has identified the following two initiatives as the hosts of visiting research fellows:

 The Institute also invites post-doctoral or senior scholars who focus on models of peace to apply for visiting research fellowships.
 By “models of peace” we mean research that explores why and under what conditions peace prevails in or between countries.
 (We are not seeking researchers who focus primarily on the study of armed conflict.)
 Examples might include organizational or institutional determinants of peace, the role of territory in peaceful relationships, the impact of climate adaptation on peace, or other peace-related foci.
 The ideal candidate will be methodologically open, systematic, and interested in theorizing about and/or testing models of peace.

 Applicants must have completed a doctoral degree.
 If you are currently enrolled in Ph.D. program, you must have completed your doctoral degree before the beginning of the fellowship.

 Fellowships begin at the start of the University of Notre Dame’s semester (August or January) and can run for one semester or an academic year.
 Junior (untenured) fellows receive a stipend of $25,000 per semester; senior (tenured) fellows receive $30,000 per semester.
 Housing is provided in furnished Institute apartments at no cost.
 Fellows have library and Internet access and document retrieval services.

 Applications for residence in 2014-2015 must be submitted by email to the Visiting Research Fellows Manager and received by December 16, 2013.

 A complete application consists of:

-- A current Curriculum Vitae
+- An up-to-date Curriculum Vitae

 - A bibliography listing citations relevant to your proposed research